walshbr/introduction-to-text-analysis/data_cleaning/problems_with_data.md

 1,2,3,4,5,6,7,8,10

 The computer will have no idea that you probably mistyped and left out a number.
 You would have to specifically tell it to account for such errors.
-This simple fact about computational logic becomes a big problem in the humanities, because humanities data is *messy*
+This simple fact about computational logic becomes a big problem in the humanities, because humanities data is *messy*.

 dirty data
 different formats